 Rams Front Office Roster | Los Angeles Rams - therams.com

-Reggie Scott enters his 12th year with the Rams and was named vice president, sports medicine and performance in 2020 moving up the ranks from senior director, sports medicine and performance, director of sports medicine and performance after joining the Rams as head athletic trainer.
+Reggie Scott enters his 12th year with the Rams and was named vice president, sports medicine and performance in 2020.
+Scott joined the team as the head athletic trainer and has served as the director and senior director of sports medicine and performance before moving up the ranks to vice president.

 Scott initially joined the Rams in 2010 and became the youngest head athletic trainer in the modern NFL era.